-- 1. The novel was published 1919. - 2.
-A silent film was made already 1919. - 3.
-A condensed home movie version was released 1924 in France with the name Mam'zell Milliard. - 4.
-In 1928 the novel was dramatized into a theatre play by Ian Hay and Wodehouse.
-Richard Burnip (2011) has written a very interesting article about this play and it's first stage-setting, and also compares it with the novel and with the film from 1937.

-- 5. A second film was produced in 1937 in Hollywood with Wodehouse as the main screenwriter.
+- 1. The novel was published 1919.

+- 2. A silent film was made already 1919.

+- 3. A condensed home movie version was released 1924 in France with the name Mam'zell Milliard.

+- 4. In 1928 the novel was dramatized into a theatre play by Ian Hay and Wodehouse.
+Richard Burnip (2011) has written a very interesting article about this play and it's first stage-setting, and also compares it with the novel and with the film from 1937. - 5.
+A second film was produced in 1937 in Hollywood with Wodehouse as the main screenwriter.
 It was released November 16th. - 6.
 November 1937, before the release of the film, a one-hour radio version of the film was sent in USA by CBS. - 7.
-In the magazine Screen Romances dec 1937 there is a condensed version of the story from a screenplay by Morrie Riskin based on the Wodehouse novel. - 8.
-Taves (2005 p 88) tells that there is also a condensed version in December issue of Movie Story Magazine.
-I have not been able to read a copy of this version. - 9.
+In the magazine Screen Romances Dec 1937 there is a condensed version of the story.
+The condensation is made by Morrie Riskin. - 8.
+Movie Story Magazine also published an anonymous condensed version in its December issue 1937.
+This is just a narration of the main plot, as if a journalist reported from a football game.
+No dialogue.
+It is based on the film but otherwise I would hardly call it a story by Wodehouse. - 9.
 Just a few weeks after the Swedish premiere of the film, a "short story" was published in Film-journalen (nr 13 1938), with the same Swedish title as the film and with the subtitle: A short story after the R.K.O. radio movie, which is based on a novel by P. G. Wodehouse.
-This story is the object for this study. - 10.
+This story is the subject for this study. - 10.
 A stage musical along the lines George Gershwin had proposed was created and performed with the title "Reaching for the moon" 1987 and in a rewritten version with the title "A Foggy Day", performed 1998 and 1999.
 (Taves 2006 p 96-97, and Mueller.)

 III.
-The theatre play and the film
+The film and the theatre play

-The work to transform narrative text into dialogue was already done in the play, so one could expect Wodehouse to use lines from the play in the film.
+The work to transform a lot of narrative text into dialogue was already done in the play, so one could expect Wodehouse to use lines from the play in the film.
 I have watched the film scene by scene and compared the lines with those in the play and I can't find that this has been the case, with some exceptions.

-For instance is Belpher Castle changed to Totleigh Castle, and this change remains in the film.
 The plot of the play is quite close to the novel.
 Much bigger changes are made in the film.
 The dialogue in the play follows the spirit and style of the novel but is nevertheless almost totally rewritten.
-Some lines in the play are close to lines in the novel but also these lines are almost always somewhat reformulated.
-As a matter of fact, I have only been able to find just a few lines from the novel that are quite identical in the play.
+Just a few lines in the play are close to lines in the novel.
+As a matter of fact, I have only been able to find just a few lines from the play that are kept in the film.
 The film is evidently based on the novel and the use of the play is really insignificant.